The Chaos Engine

 Available upgrades are:

-- skill (gives access to weapon power ups and character specific special weapons)
+- skill (hand): increases maximum life and gives access to weapon power ups and character specific special weapons

 Some levels have multiple exits, which affect the starting points of the next stage.
 As a rule of the thumb, hidden exits lead to starting points that net more gold.
 Various secret passages exist, similar to another The Bitmap Brothers game, Gods.
 At the end of the stage, detailed statistics show how many items, gold etc. were collect, giving the player an idea of the remaining secrets per stage, although it's often not possible to collect all itmes due to branching paths.

 A password system is in place to record the player's progress.
 All purches items and power ups are converted into gold when using a password, practically allowing the player to respec his characters.
 Score however is lost when using a password.
 A total playthrough takes between 1:00 and 1:30 hours.